sfwa/iomon/README.md

 ## Function

-The `iomon` program is fundamentally an event loop which aggregates data received from devices via I2C, UART, ADC and GPIO interfaces, and transmits it in packets to a processing device.
+The `iomon` program is an event loop which aggregates data received from devices via I2C, SPI, UART, ADC and GPIO interfaces, and transmits it in packets to a processing device.
 No interrupts are used, and the per-packet processing time is guaranteed to be less than 1ms.